Deuteronomy 16

 Deuteronomy 16:18-20Justice: The Covenant's Heart

-18Judges and officers shalt thou make thee in all thy gates, which the Lord thy God giveth thee, throughout thy tribes: and they shall judge the people with just judgment.
-19Thou shalt not wrest judgment; thou shalt not respect the person of the mighty; thou shalt not take a gift: for a gift doth blind the eyes of the wise, and pervert the words of the righteous.
-20That which is altogether just shalt thou follow, that thou mayest live, and inherit the land which the Lord thy God giveth thee.
+18Judges and officers shalt thou make thee in all thy gates, which the LORD thy God giveth thee, throughout thy tribes: and they shall judge the people with just judgment.
+19Thou shalt not wrest judgment; thou shalt not respect persons, neither take a gift: for a gift doth blind the eyes of the wise, and pervert the words of the righteous.
+20That which is altogether just shalt thou follow, that thou mayest live, and inherit the land which the LORD thy God giveth thee.

 Right after rehearsing the feasts, Moses commands: appoint judges.
 Install a system of justice.
 The feasts are not escape; they are refueling for a people called to live justly in the land.